 One-port mode is very useful when interfacing with devices such as the Analog Devices AD6622 or AD6623 transmit signal processors, in which two digital data channels have been interleaved (multiplexed).

-The programmable modes' ONEPORTCLK inversion, ONEPORTCLK driver strength and IQ pairing described in the previous section (PLL Enabled, Two-Port Mode) have identical functionality with the PLL disabled.
+The programmable modes' ONEPORTCLK inversion, ONEPORTCLK driver strength, and IQ pairing described in the PLL Enabled, One-Port Mode section have identical functionality with the PLL disabled.